anushkade22/Currency-Exchange-Team5/README.md

 Frontend files in "main" branch
 Backend files in "master" branch
+Technologies used for Frontend : Reactjs
+Technologies used for Backend : Django

 Exchange rate is the price of one currency in terms of another currency.
 A currency appreciates if it takes more of another currency to buy it and depreciates if it takes less of another currency to buy it.